Help us improve

 Use when implementation is complete, all tests pass, and it is time to decide how to integrate the work into the main branch

-Manages branch completion by verifying tests, presenting merge options, and executing the chosen workflow.
+Guides completion of development work by verifying tests, presenting structured options (merge, PR, keep, discard), and executing the chosen workflow with cleanup.

 Guide completion of development work by presenting clear options and handling chosen workflow.